What Is a Closed Mortgage?

 The Formal Application

-Once you’re pre-approved, the next step is to submit a formal mortgage application.
-This is going to involve providing detailed information about the property you intend to purchase as well as your personal and financial information.
-Find out more about the application process on our New Mortgage Application page.
+Once you're pre-approved, the next step is to submit a formal mortgage application.
+This involves providing detailed information about the property you intend to purchase as well as your personal and financial information.
+Find out more on the New Mortgage Application page.

 Assessment and Approval